After years of RV living, we have compiled a list of must-haves for RV living. These items have made our lives on the road so much better.

 We tried running the fan and cracking open a window, it didn’t help.

-After doing a little research and asked on RV living forums for advice, we received the same answer –
+After doing a little researched and asking on RV living forums for advice, we received the same answer: “Get a dehumidifier!”

 Yet another bonus, it helps dry any clothes you hand wash.